radicallyopensecurity/Nonprofit-Ventures/course-materials/philosophy/content-overview.md

 * Spirituality (in a non-religious sense)
 * Self-care/self-love
 * Balance
-* Time management
+* Time management (GTD, scheduling, morning routines, etc..)
-* Morning routines
 * Empathy/Nonviolent communication
 * How to lead a meaningful life
 * etc..